 Welcome to North Herts Dog Training Club

-This fact sheet is designed to give you the best possible start to living with and training your dog.
+This fact information is designed to give you the best possible start to living with and training your dog.

 Dogs are pack animals.
 They live so well with us in our family units because they equate this to the ‘pack’.
 The most successful packs in the wild are those where there are clear rules, boundaries and constraints; every dog knows its place and what it can and can’t do.
 Their survival depends upon clear rules and consistency – and knowing who the top dogs are.
 This in itself offers the dog a sense of security.